 Facilities at Hong Kong Station

-There isn’t a great deal of facilities in the station concourse itself – apart from a couple of newsagents – but the station is sat beneath one of Hong Kong’s largest shopping malls.
+There aren't a lot of facilities in the station concourse itself apart from a couple of newsagents, but the station is beneath one of Hong Kong’s largest shopping malls.
 Inside IFC Mall you’ll find a host of restaurants, cafes and even a supermarket with handy takeaway meals.